hyili/MeetingBot/README.md

 # MeetingBot
-A slackbot for meeting inform
+MeetingBot for Slack in Nodejs